 Can humans acquire the art of the long view?
 We think so.
 Thinking Like A Cloud is a research project focused on developing a scheme to spark a (potentially radical) expansion of the human mind, allowing us to make more sustainable decisions.
 We collect cloud samples in the troposphere with…Read More

-The Cloud Machine is a personal device for weather modification.
-It consists of cloud-making gear sent up into the atmosphere in a weather-balloon payload.
-As it reaches specific altitudes it disperses Cloud Condensation Nuclei (CCN), heat and water vapor.
-Moisture in the air condenses into cloud droplets around the CCN,…Read More
+The Cloud Machine is a personal device for the modification of the atmosphere.
+It consists of cloud-making gear sent up in a weather-balloon payload.
+As it reaches specific altitudes it disperses Cloud Condensation Nuclei (CCN) and water vapor to create small, temporary clouds.
+This method is inspired by a geo-engineering…Read More

-It’s You is an interactive storefront-window projection that explores the mechanisms of public behaviors and the line between the real and constructed social actions.
+It’s You is an interactive storefront-window projection that explores the mechanisms of public behaviors and social interactions.

 In this interactive mirror, viewer’s movement and expressions are mimicked by an animal head which is overlaid on the viewer’s reflection.
 The resulting effect invites inquiry into issues of self-awareness, empathy and non-verbal communication.